Frequently Asked Questions

 Are any of the fees associated with living at Southminster tax-deductible?

 Yes.
 Current IRS rules allow a portion of your monthly service fee and entrance fee (in the year paid) to be considered as a pre-paid medical expense.
 This amount may be added to your overall medical expenses and, to the extent then that your medical expenses are deductible, it may offer you a tax advantage.
 Charges related to health services received through Embrace Care or Embrace Health are also allowable as medical expenses.
-Early each year, you will recieve a letter from Southminster’s independent auditors notifying you of the amounts determined acceptable as a pre-paid medical expense.
+Early each year, you will receive a letter from Southminster’s independent auditors notifying you of the amounts determined acceptable as a pre-paid medical expense.
 As with any item related to your tax situation, we recommend that you consult with your tax advisor.

 What happens if my health status changes?